Copeland Roberts Bidder and Sellers

 Consignor

-An individual or entity submitting items for sale.
+Any individual or entity submitting goods for sale.

 Goods